buyallmemes/blog-api/posts/20240422-testing-guideline.md

 #### Implementation changes should not break tests

-If I want to perform some minor refactoring(tidying), like rearrange methods, classes, extract new interfaces - something that keeps the behaviour the same, I should be able to do it without breaking tests.
+If I want to perform some minor refactoring(tidying), like rearrange methods, classes, extract new interfaces - something that keeps the behavior the same, I should be able to do it without breaking tests.
 This is impossible if tests are written to test implementation (each method/line of code).